Azure/AI-in-a-Box/responsible-ai/README.md

 #### Adopt a layered mitigation approach for RAI
   At Microsoft, we recommend a layered mitigation approach that combines technical, operational, and governance measures to reduce the potential harms of LLMs.
 A layered approach applies different measures at different stages of development and deployment as documented in the article [Deploy large language models responsibly with Azure AI](https://techcommunity.microsoft.com/t5/ai-machine-learning-blog/deploy-large-language-models-responsibly-with-azure-ai/ba-p/3876792) and depicted below:
 ![Responsible AI (RAI)](../media/images/Rai-mitigation-layers.png)
+See [Harms mitigation strategies with Azure AI](https://learn.microsoft.com/en-us/azure/ai-studio/concepts/evaluation-improvement-strategies) for a walk-through of the mitigation layers.

 #### Get started with RAI metrics
   Measuring RAI involves both *technical attributes*, like accuracy and security, and *socio-technical attributes* such as fairness, representational harms, or safety and reliability.
 A starter set of metrics could include platform, usage, and operational level metrics like: